hallodom/geshe-graham-losel/_publications/essence-of-vinaya-training.md

 ---

 Restricted to the ordained only.
-They can obtain copies from the Director, International Mahayana Institute director@imisangha.org
+They can obtain copies from the Director, International Mahayana Institute <a href="mailto:director@imisangha.org">director@imisangha.org</a>.